Whether you’re still serving NS or have ORD’ed, you must have heard about the Singlife with Aviva’s MINDEF & MHA group term insurance.

 - Get a maximum cover of $1,000,000

 - Receive 150% of your insured amount if a TPD happens because of an accident

-- Provides coverage up to 100% of insured amount if total and permanent dismemberment happens due to accidents (less serious than TPD)
+- Provides coverage of up to 100% of the insured amount if total and permanent dismemberment happens due to accidents (less serious than TPD)

 - Additional cover for fractures due to accidents

 The Living Care rider provides coverage if any of the 37 severe-stage critical illnesses happen.

 - Get up to $500,000 coverage